 “I knew that I wanted to explore the world of financial counseling, and I realized the program is great for military personnel,” she said.

 An ideal component of the GPIDEA program for Whitehead was that it was very flexible with her schedule.
-Whitehead has served as a Military Police Executive Officer for the National Guard and has been deployed to serve in Kuwait, Iraq, Syria and Jordan, all while continuing her education.
+Currently, Whitehead serves as a Military Police Executive Officer for the National Guard and has been deployed to serve in Kuwait, Iraq, Syria and Jordan, all while completing her school work.

 Whitehead hopes to work as an accredited financial counselor within the military to assist military members.